dotnet/roslyn/docs/compilers/Design/Closure Conversion.md

 ## Rewriting

 The rewriting phase simply walks the bound tree and, at each new scope, checks to see if the AnalysisResult contains a scope with rewriting information to process.
 If so, locals and closures are replaced with the substitutions provided by the tree.
+Practically, this means that each scope contains:

+1. A list of synthesized locals to add to the frame.

+2. A mapping from original to replacement bound node.

+3. A list of synthesized methods and types to add to the enclosing type.